clockandcloudintelligence/master-data-sync/source/index.rst

-raw-materials-data-sync documentation
+master-data-sync documentation
 =====================================

-This documentation provides an overview of the **Raw Materials Data Sync** project.
+This documentation provides an overview of the **Master Data Sync** project.
 It includes information on the modules, classes, and functions used to synchronize raw materials data from an external API into a database.

 .. toctree::